Special offer

 What is business as usual?

-• Staff members carrying out their daily tasks, as defined by their job description
+• Staff members completing their daily tasks, as defined by their job description

 • Tasks carried out to fulfill terms of contracts or agreements

-Any change in BAU could encounter resistance from your teams.
-This could happen for many reasons.
-For example, people may not understand the changes.
-Alternatively, they might disagree with them and simply need time to adjust.
+Any change to BAU could lead to resistance from employees.
+This could happen for many reasons, including concern about how it will affect their roles or daily routines.
+For example, employees may not understand the changes or need time to adjust.

 Examples of common changes to business as usual

 Any change to normal working practices could be considered a change to BAU.
-Some examples of changes an organization might need to implement include:
+Some examples of changes an organization might need to make include:

-• Changing employee shift patterns to reflect new opening hours.
+• Changes to employee shift patterns to reflect new opening hours

-• Changes to employee responsibilities.
-For example, a helpdesk team that typically handles phone calls might expect employees to also answer live chat tickets.
+• Changes to employee responsibilities, such as a helpdesk team that typically handles phone calls expecting employees to start answering live chat tickets as well

-• Employees may have sought a position because of a specific shift pattern that fits around their personal routines and family responsibilities.
+• Employees may have chosen their position because of a specific shift pattern that fits around their personal routines and family responsibilities.

-• Some help desk staff may feel confident handling phone calls but less confident in a position that requires them to be a fast typist.
+• Some Help Desk Staff may feel more confident handling phone calls than in a position that requires them to be fast typists.

-• Experienced members of the manufacturing team may have valid concerns that the QA step may interfere with the production workflow in ways the leadership has not foreseen.
+• Experienced members of the Manufacturing team may have concerns that the QA step may delay or disrupt the production workflow.

-Considering these concerns and addressing them clearly and calmly is key to getting team members on board with the new business as usual.
+Thinking about these concerns and addressing them clearly can be important for helping team members accept the new business as usual.

 How to get your team to embrace a new business as usual

-3. Consider nominating experienced members from departments that may be affected by changes to BAU to act as advocates for the new processes.
-These employees can offer feedback from the perspective of front-line staff and be trained in the new processes early on.
-They can then use this knowledge to help others in their department adapt to the changes.
+• Employee advocates: Nominating experienced team members who may be affected by changes to BAU to offer feedback from the perspective of front-line staff, be trained in the new processes early on and use this knowledge to help others in their department adapt to the changes

-5. Start the communication process early to allow key stakeholders to feel involved with any changes.
-Soliciting feedback from people who are involved with the current BAU and getting a good understanding of their current workflows is important.
-The information they provide will help you avoid potential objections early in the process.
+• Collaborator involvement: Asking for feedback from people who are involved with the current BAU and getting a good understanding of their current workflows to avoid potential problems early in the process

 The difference between BAU and project work

-BAU and project work represent separate facets of business operations, with some key differences:
+BAU and project work represent separate elements of your business operations, with some key differences.

 Project work: